"

 The first e-book readers operated as personal digital assistant (PDA) devices, pocket-sized electronics that could store and display large amounts of text, that peaked in popularity during the 1990s.
 However, early e-book readers lingered on the market, popular in certain techy niches but unable to gain traction with the wider population.
 Early e-readers had minimal battery life and readers found the text difficult to read.
 Through the 2000s, technological advances allowed for smaller and sleeker models.
 The Apple iPhone and the iPad helped make readers more comfortable with reading on a small screen.
 The second half of the decade saw the release of many dedicated e-readers.
 The technology got a boost when Oprah Winfrey praised the Kindle on her show in October 2008.
 By that holiday season, e-book reader sales skyrocketed amongst the general public, and it wasn’t just the technologically savvy individuals who were interested anymore.
 Despite criticisms by some as providing an inferior reading experience to dedicated e-readers, the Apple iPad became a powerful driving force behind e-book sales—people downloaded more than 1.5 million books on the Apple iPad during its first month of release in 2010 (Maneker, 2010).

 E-books now account for a substantial portion of the overall book market.
-Estimates suggest that they make up around 30-40% of the overall book market.
+Estimates suggest that they make up around 30-40% of the overall book market, and Publisher’s Weekly estimated that Americans purchased 191 million e-books in 2020 (Publishers Weekly, 2021).
 Amazon, as the leading e-book retailer, offers a vast catalog of titles, with millions of books available for Kindle devices and other compatible platforms.
-Some devices offer wireless accessibility, meaning that an e-reader doesn’t have to connect to a computer to access titles; it only requires an open Wi-Fi connection.
 With access to a dazzling array of books available with just a few clicks, contemporary consumers seem enamored with the e-book.
 An e-book reader has the space to store thousands of titles in an object smaller and lighter than the average hardcover novel.
 And though the devices themselves involve a steep initial investment, e-books provide cheaper reading material than their hardcopy equivalents; sometimes they come without a cost.
-Thanks to efforts like the Gutenberg Project and Google Books (see the following section), more than a million public domain titles are available as free e-books.
+Thanks to efforts like the Gutenberg Project and Google Books (discussed in more detail later in this chapter), more than a million public domain titles are available as free e-books.

 Anything that gets people excited about books and reading should benefit the publishing industry, right?
 Unfortunately for U.S. publishers, it does not work that way.
 Some publishers worry that e-book sales may end up hurting their bottom lines.
 During the Kindle’s first year, Amazon essentially set the standard price for bestselling or new-release e-books at $9.99.
 Since Amazon acted as a wholesaler and bought these books for half the publisher’s list price—generally around $25 for a new hardcover—the company sold these titles at a loss.
 However, for Amazon, a short-term loss might have had long-term payoffs.
 In recent years, Amazon has maintained a dominant position in the e-book market, with a market share estimated to be around 30-40%.
 This dominance has led to concerns among traditional publishers about the potential impact on hardcover and trade paperback sales.
 As e-books often offer more affordable pricing options, there is a risk that consumers may be less willing to pay higher prices for physical copies.